 Does Virginia have a residency requirement for divorce?

 Yes.
 Prior to the filing of the divorce, at least one spouse must have lived in Virginia for no less than six months.
-A Virginia court is able to grant a divorce order effectively terminating the marriage even if the other spouse has never stepped foot in Virginia.
-Members of the armed forces, if are stationed in Virginia for at least six months are applicable and are thought of as residence of the state of Virginia.
-Members of the armed forces who were recently stationed outside the state of Virginia can meet the residency specificity by proving that they have lived in Virginia for six months directly prior to the foreign assignment started.
+A Virginia court is able to grant a divorce order effectively terminating the marriage even if the other spouse has never stepped foot in VA.
+Members of the armed forces, if are stationed in VA for at least six months are applicable and are thought of as residence of the state of Virginia.
+Members of the armed forces who were recently stationed outside the state of Virginia can meet the residency specificity by proving that they have lived in VA for six months directly prior to the foreign assignment started.

 Is a lawyer needed if everything is agreed upon in the divorce?